One of the financial concerns of every couple is saving for their kid’s college education. Some end up making excuses why they shouldn’t, among them:

 You should and you should start before they’re born!

-The problem is that parents start saving 2 or 3 years before their children go to college when the time is not on their side.
+The problem is that parents start saving two or three years before their children go to college when the time is not on their side.

 Just like your retirement savings, the earlier you start, the more time your investment will grow.
 This is especially true if the funds are invested in stocks.